ozpc99/My-Recipes/README.md

             All links must redirect to the correct address and provide the corresponding content the user has selected to view.
         </li>
         <li>
             Forms should provide user feedback in the form of flash messages within dismissible Bootstrap alerts.
-Appropriate error handling must be included to provide helpful messages in the event of user or server error.
+Appropriate error handling should be taken into consideration to provide helpful messages in the event of user or server error.
         </li>
     </ul>
     <h4>